 The Château de Blois was home to six kings, and countless more aristocratic and noble visitors.
 The impression given is one of grandiloquent splendour, mixed with awe-inspiring spectacle, especially the way in which the predominantly Renaissance north wing is dominated by a superb spiral staircase.
-The grandly Classical west wing was built in the 1630s by François Mansart for Gaston d’Orléans, the brother of Louis XIII.
-Turning to the south side, you go back in time 140-odd years to Louis XII’s St-Calais chapel, which contrasts with the more exuberant brickwork of his flamboyant Gothic east wing.
+The impression given is one of grandiloquent splendour, mixed with awe-inspiring spectacle, especially the superb spiral staircase that takes centre stage in the Renaissance north wing.
+The classical west wing was built in the 1630s by François Mansart for Gaston d’Orléans, brother of Louis XIII.
+To the south side, you go back in time 140-odd years to Louis XII’s St-Calais chapel, which contrasts with the more exuberant brickwork of his flamboyant Gothic east wing.

 Mansart’s breathtaking staircase leads you round to the less interesting François I wing; the garish decor here dates from Félix Duban’s mid-nineteenth-century efforts to turn an empty barn of a château into a showcase for sixteenth-century decorative motifs.
 One of the largest rooms is given over to paintings of the notorious murder of the Duke of Guise and his brother, the Cardinal of Lorraine, by Henri III.
 As leaders of the radical Catholic League, the Guises were responsible for the summary execution of Huguenots at Amboise.
 The king had summoned the States-General to a meeting in the Grande Salle, only to find that an overwhelming majority supported the duke, along with the stringing up of Protestants, and aristocratic over royal power.
 Henri had the duke summoned to his bedroom in the palace, where he was ambushed and hacked to death, while the cardinal was murdered in prison the next day.
 Their deaths were avenged a year later when a monk assassinated the king himself.